Tyrrrz/DiscordChatExporter/Readme.md

 [![Downloads](https://img.shields.io/github/downloads/Tyrrrz/DiscordChatExporter/total.svg)](https://github.com/Tyrrrz/DiscordChatExporter/releases)
 [![Donate](https://img.shields.io/badge/donate-$$$-purple.svg)](https://tyrrrz.me/donate)

 DiscordChatExporter can be used to export message history from a [Discord](https://discordapp.com) channel to a file.
-It works for both direct message chats and guild chats, supports markdown, message grouping, embeds, attachments, mentions, reactions and other features.
-It works with both user and bot tokens, supports multiple output formats and allows you to trim messages by dates.
+It works with direct messages, group messages, server channels, supports Discord's dialect of markdown and all other rich media features.

 _For guides and other info -- check out the [wiki](https://github.com/Tyrrrz/DiscordChatExporter/wiki)._